fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 {% endhighlight %}

-For the above code to work the output box needs to be a global variable so that we have easy access to it.
+For the above code to work the output box needs to be a global variable so that you have easy access to it.
 Make the output box global by removing it from the top of `WndProc` and putting it next to the `input_text_box`.
 This is the line you are looking for...